Texas Railroad History - Tower 18 (Joint Track) and Tower 60 (North Fort Worth)

 (Fort Worth Gazette, July 18, 1891)

-Above: With an unfortunate reference to "joint track" that was not the T&P/MK&T Joint Track, this 1927 Cotton Belt ETT explains that trains will share FW&DC and GC&SF tracks south of "Tower" (Tower 60) to access the GC&SF Passenger Station downtown.
-Previously, the T&P Passenger Station had been used, as noted in the aforementioned 1913 Cotton Belt ETT.
-Precisely when the station change occurred is undetermined, but a good guess might be the period under the supervision of the U. S. Railroad Administration during World War I.
+: With a reference to "joint track" that was not the T&P / Katy Joint Track, this 1927 Cotton Belt ETT explains that its trains will share FW&DC and GC&SF tracks south of "Tower" (Tower 60) to access the GC&SF Passenger Station downtown.
+Previously, the T&P Passenger Station had been used, as noted in the 1913 Cotton Belt ETT.
+Precisely when the station change occurred is undetermined, but a good guess would be during the supervision of the U. S. Railroad Administration which made numerous such changes in urban areas during World War I.

 Glad to help out with the SSW/T&P-MK&T crossing near Hodge.
 The place was called Swestern on the Cotton Belt.
 It wasn't very far from the SSW yard office at Hodge and the T&P-MKT yard office at Hodge.
 The two railroads were about a mile or so apart and made a gradual slant toward each other before crossing.
 You could see the crossing of the two railroads from North Sylvania Ave grade crossing which was at the east end of the SSW yard.
 I would say a mile or so.
 Yes, there was a tower there, but probably gone by 1925 or 26.
 A 1916 dispatcher's train sheet for the SSW shows a telegraph call for that location which would indicate it was occupied.

 Chuck refers to the "T&P-MKT yard office at Hodge" which would indicate that the Joint Track railroads took over the former FW&DC track segment between Hodge Jct. and Hodge.
-This probably occurred in 1891; the track was no longer needed by the FW&DC, and with both the Cotton Belt and the T&P under Gould's control, it would make sense to share the yard.
-[MP's lease of the Katy was voided by court order in 1891, but the Joint Track agreement remained in place, and the Katy would also have wanted access to the yard at Hodge.]
+This probably occurred in 1891; the track wasn't needed by the FW&DC since it was no longer using the Joint Track for downtown access.
+With both the Cotton Belt and the T&P under Gould's control, it would make sense to share Hodge yard, an arrangement that continued into Chuck Harris' time at Hodge.
 The 1915 track chart shows connections in both directions at Hodge, but in only one direction at Hodge Junction.

 Right: In this 1952 aerial view of Hodge Junction ((c)historicaerials.com), the Joint Track slants across the right side of the image at a 45-degree angle.
-The original location of the FW&DC switch on the Joint Track is at the bottom of the image, with the track to Hodge curving up and to the left.
+The original FW&DC switch on the Joint Track is at the bottom of the image, with the track to Hodge curving up and to the left.
 Across the triangle from the switch, a right-of-way is plainly visible, perhaps with its track still intact.
-This connector was added at some point to permit southbound Joint Track movements to go north to Hodge, or vice versa.
+This connector was added at some unknown date to facilitate Joint Track operations into Hodge.
 It also gave the Joint Track railroads a wye.
-Although the right-of-way -- and perhaps the track -- for this connector survived long enough to be visible in this 1952 image, the connector right-of-way does not appear on 1956 imagery.
+Although the right-of-way (and perhaps the track) for this connector survived long enough to be visible in this 1952 image, it is only barely detectable in 1956 imagery and it is no longer present at all in 1963 imagery.

-By the turn of the century, the stockyards and meat-packing plants had grown to become a massive economic engine for Fort Worth.
+By the turn of the century, the stockyards had become a massive economic engine for Fort Worth.
 To protect the area from taxation by the City of Fort Worth, a new town was incorporated as North Fort Worth in an election held in November, 1902.
 Reportedly, the vote was 170 - 1.

 Left Top: Dallas Southern Mercury, November 13, 1902